landaal-ict/Winbox/README.md

 Install the Package: Run the following command in your terminal:

-bash
-Code kopiëren
+'''
 sudo dpkg -i winbox_<version>.deb
+'''
-Install Missing Dependencies: If any dependencies are missing, run:
+Install Missing Dependencies: If any dependencies are missing,

-bash
-Code kopiëren
+run:

+'''
 sudo apt --fix-broken install
+'''

-Building from Source
+# Building from Source
 If you prefer to build the package from source:

 Clone this repository: